Skip to main content Go to home page

 Stage 1: Assessing the owners together — joint ownership assessment

-First, we assess each unique joint ownership that you are a member of on all the taxable land owned by that combination of owners as though they were one person.
+First, we assess each unique joint ownership that you are a member of on all the taxable land owned by that group of owners as though they were one person.

-If a unique joint ownership only owns exempt land, or the total taxable value of all the jointly owned land is below the threshold, an assessment will not be issued.
+If a unique joint ownership only owns exempt land, or the total taxable value of all the jointly owned land is below the threshold, we do not issue an assessment.

 The joint ownership assessment is only sent to one of the joint owners: